Table of contents

 Media monitoring can serve many purposes depending on your role, industry, and business strategy priorities.

-- Reputation management: protect brand image, detect crises early, track sentiment
+- Reputation management: protect brand image and track sentiment

-- PR and communications: measure campaign impact and reach, track media coverage, benchmark share of voice, monitor press releases
+- PR and communications: measure campaign impact, track media coverage and share of voice, monitor press releases

-- Competitive and market intelligence: monitor competitors, spot industry trends, identify consumer needs
+- Competitive and market intelligence: monitor competitors and industry trends, identify consumer needs

 - Customer and community: gather feedback, respond to questions and complaints, understand opinions, find advocates/critics